momentohq/public-dev-docs/docs/develop/api-reference/sorted-set-collections.md

 ### SortedSetPut

-Adds an element to a set.
-If the set item does not already exist, this method will create one.
+Adds an element and associated score to a sorted set.
+If the sorted set does not already exist, this method will create one.

 | Name            | Type            | Description                                   |
 | --------------- | --------------- | --------------------------------------------- |